-- Bl.
-Utilization Review means the review to determine whether services are or were Medically Necessary or experimental or investigational (i.e., treatment for a rare disease or clinical trial). - BJ.
-The word You or Your as used in this Plan means You, the enrollee, and You, an eligible dependent member of the enrollee's family.
-Enrollee and Dependent are defined in the General Information Book.
+- BJ.
+Utilization Review means the review to determine whether services are or were Medically Necessary, experimental or investigational (i.e., treatment for a rare disease or clinical trial). - BK.
+The word You or Your as used in the Plan means You, the enrollee, and You, an eligible dependent member of the enrollee's family.
+Enrollee and Dependent are defined in Your General Information Book.